 Pay attention to traffic, tell a loved one where and when you are going, and wear reflective clothing and a head lamp if you are heading out at night.

-You should also learn how to tie your running shoes correctly so you won't trip over loose laces; the ingenious double knot ensures your laces stay put while still being easy to untie when you're done.
+You should also learn how to tie your running shoes correctly so you won't trip over loose laces; this ingenious double knot ensures your laces stay put while still being easy to untie when you're done.

 12. Fix your form